ArcanaFramework/arcana-testing/README.rst

 to provide your own extension to the Arcana_ framework.

-After creating a new extension repository from this template, firstly do a global search for "TODO" and replace it with the name of your package to update the package settings.
+After creating a new extension repository from this template, firstly do a global search for "testing" and replace it with the name of your package to update the package settings.
 Also, update the author and maintainer tags in the "[project]" Section of the the ``pyproject.toml``.